SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 **Write syntactic category names without any extra markup.**
 Within a syntax-grammar block, they appear in italics automatically.
-Don't refer to them from the English prose above them.
+Don’t refer to them from the English prose above them.

 **Use full English words as the names for syntactic categories.**
-There are cases where this isn't feasible because of space considerations.
+There are cases where this isn’t feasible because of space considerations.
 For example, in the grammar for a C-style for statement, the category that defines the initialization part of the for statement had to be shortened to *for-init*